 Day 10 — Taranto, Province of Taranto, Italy

-Be prepared to spend a few hours a day on your feet and for uphill walks to some hotels, steps and inclines in Ravello, Matera and Ostuni.
+Be prepared to spend a few hours a day on your feet, some uphill walking in Ravello, Matera and Ostuni.

 This tour is not suited for anyone who has problems with knees, back, heart, obesity or those who cannot manage steps and moderate inclines.